DougAnderson444/seed-keeper/examples/crates/edwards-wit/README.md

 ## Compose

-Compose this plugin together with the `seed-keeper-wit` and the `seed-keeper-wit-ui` components.
+Compose this plugin together with the `seed-keeper-wallet` and the `seed-keeper-wit-ui` components.